Trading Education

 The breakout candle's volume is the single most important confirmation signal.
 Heavy volume on the breakout - above the 30-day moving average - consistently produces better post-breakout performance.
 For high-confidence setups, require a volume increase of 50%+ above the recent average, with ideal breakouts showing 150-200% spikes.
 Volume confirmation is more critical for upside breakouts, as upward moves require active buying interest to sustain themselves.

-Using OBV as a Directional Predictor
+Using OBV as a directional predictor

 On-Balance Volume (OBV) provides perhaps the most valuable leading indicator for predicting breakout direction before price confirms it.
 Rising OBV during formation signals accumulation - smart money building positions before the breakout.
 Falling OBV signals distribution.
 The divergence between OBV direction and price direction within the triangle is one of the strongest predictive signals available.

-Bullish OBV Signal
+Bullish OBV signal

 OBV making higher highs while price makes lower highs inside the triangle.